sarahmclo/slidles-puzzle/README.md

 - **Fonts**
 The font Montserrat was carefully chosen and imported from [Google Fonts](https://fonts.google.com/).
-Neue-Helvetica was used in keeping with design inspiration.
+Neue-Helvetica was used in the logo in keeping with design inspiration.
-Monospace was employed so the timer and moves section were not moving around page whilst incrementing.
+Monospace courier was employed so the timer and moves section do not move around page whilst incrementing.

 <img src="docs/fonts/fonts.webp" alt="fonts">